Contents

 This is where you would put your CSS, JavaScript and image files.
 It will be copied

 references to them.
-The default subdirectories are css
+The default subdirectories are css, js, xml

 The included themes use Bootstrap, baguetteBox, Justified Layout by Flickr and Luxon, so they are in assets, along with CSS files for syntax highlighting, reStructuredText and Jupyter, as well as a minified copy of jQuery.